andrehafner/p2p-explorer/README.md

 ```

 You should now be able to access your explorer at the following http://yourIPaddress:3000
-Blocks should start showing up soon, if not, there is a config issue.
-If you are not planning on being part of the load balancer, open the docker-compose.yml file in the main p2pexplorer folder, look for this line:         API: https://api-p2p.ergoplatform.com
- and replace it with you IP example from above: http://yourIPaddress:3000
- compose down and back up again, now your block scans should show on the left side of the browser window.
- NOTE: If joining the loadbalancer, this will be blank until we have added you and you have updated NGINX (don't worry, it's still syncing, just not showing).

 Next:
 If you do not want to be part of the load balance, you can simply download python/certbot and get a cert that will automatically configure NGINX, after that, replace all intances of the below NGINX file where it says the p2p domain to your domain, and fix the docker-compose.yml url above (no need for port 3000 if you are using NGINX properly and a domain name.